yssource/rhai/README.md

 ### Packages

-Rhai functional features are provided in different _packages_ that can be loaded via a call to `load_package`.
+Rhai functional features are provided in different _packages_ that can be loaded via a call to `Engine::load_package`.
 Packages reside under `rhai::packages::*` and the trait `rhai::packages::Package` must be loaded in order for packages to be used.